hiltmon/hiltmon.com/source/_posts/2016-04-08-text-expansion-using-keyboard-maestro-first-cut.markdown

 ## Insert text by typing vs pasting

+{% img right /images/te-to-km-8.png 417 427 %}

 Almost all the time, **Insert text by typing** is the right way to go.
 Its fast enough and does not affect the system clipboard.
 However, for long strings, typing may be too slow.

-{% img /images/te-to-km-2.gif 635 346 %}
+{% img /images/te-to-km-2.gif 320 175 %}

-In these rare cases, **Insert text by pasting** is way faster, but leaves the pasted text on the system clipboard. <span class="light">In a future post, I expect to have a way to do this without leaving the pasted text on the clipboard.</span>
+In these rare cases, **Insert text by pasting** is way faster.
+But you need to add another step to the macro.
+Add a **Set Clipboard to Past Clipboard** step after the paste to reset the clipboard back by 1 in Keyboard Maestro's history. <span class="light">(Thanks to [@TheBaronHimSelf](https://twitter.com/TheBaronHimself) for this tip.)</span>

-{% img /images/te-to-km-3.gif 635 165 %}
+{% img /images/te-to-km-3.gif 320 83 %}

 ## Limit To Application